akcheu/CSE110GitHubPages/index.md

 **About Me**

 Hello!
-My name is Allen and I am a third year Computer Engineering major at UC San Diego.
-Some of my interests are art, piano, badminton, and cars.
+My name is Allen and I am a third year *Computer Engineering* major at UC San Diego.
+During my free time, I love to draw, paint, or play the piano.
+I also enjoy playing badminton or table tennis with my friends!

+**Coursework**
+CSE 101 - Design and Analysis of Algorithms:
+> Design and analysis of efficient algorithms with emphasis of nonnumerical algorithms such as sorting, searching, pattern matching, and graph and network algorithms.
+Measuring complexity of algorithms, time and storage.
+NP-complete problems.

+CSE 110 - Software Engineering:
+> Introduction to software development and engineering methods, including specification, design, implementation, testing, and process.
+An emphasis on team development, agile methods, and use of tools such as IDE’s, version control, and test harnesses.

+CSE 140 - Components and Design Techniques for Digital Systems:
+> Design of Boolean logic and finite state machines; two-level, multilevel combinational logic design, combinational modules and modular networks, Mealy and Moore machines, analysis and synthesis of canonical forms, sequential modules.